This page is an ever-evolving list of the best drinks I have encountered. It’s mostly beer because that’s mostly what I drink.

 Boxing Cat Brewery Winter Weight Stout (Shanghai) — This is an amazing winter stout.
 Unlike other winter beers, it doesn’t have a lot of cinnamon, cloves, nutmeg, or other spices.
 Instead, this beer is full of peppermint, like a candy cane, which fortunately is not overpowering.

 886 Brewing Magnum P.I.P.A.
-(Taiwan) — This is my favorite beer in Taiwan.
+(Taiwan) — This was one of my favorite beers in Taiwan.
 This would be considered a solid IPA in the US.

 LiV — Long Island potato vodka.
 This was the first vodka I actually liked.
 The owners are very friendly too.